 This is a way of removing the harmful electrical charge that builds up in each of us from living in a manmade environment.
 You can do this in several ways.
 The first method we came across was putting a conductive copper sheet on the bed, attached to a cable which led out to an earthing rod buried in the soil.
 To buy they were very expensive, so we made our own, knitted from ultra thin strands of copper wire.
 Great idea but like the princess and the pea, impossible to lie on.
 What did work though is even more bizarre.
 Sitting barefoot on the soil.
 A friend suggested this for eczema.
 I’d had some on my back for many years and given up ever finding a cure.
 The first time I did it for an hour (luckily it’s warm enough here to do that, though a friend of ours in Scotland did it in the snow!).
 Not surprisingly I didn’t feel a thing, but when Maureen had a look at my back it was like it was on fire.
 Two further sessions cleared it completely.
 I have also found it good for severe mood-swings.

-All alternative medicine is founded on the belief that illness is caused not directly by toxicity (otherwise everyone would be dying off), but by the body’s repair system failure to deal with it.
-One of the reasons being overwhelmed by stress, the brain gets first call on resources.
-Now you know why some people can smoke 40 Woodbines a day and live forever and Maureen is dead.
-I blame the nine year search for our land.
+All alternative medicine is founded on the belief that illness is caused not directly by toxicity (otherwise everyone would be dying off), but by the body’s own repair-system failing to deal with the exposure to it.
+One of the reasons being overwhelmed by stress instead, so the brain gets first call for that with resources.
+Now you know why some people can smoke 40 Woodbines a day and live forever, because they are always happy, while wonderful people like Maureen are dead.
+For this I blame our nine-year search for our land.

 It makes sense.
 Neither of us had been ill before.
 Six months into our trip, Maureen had problems.
-A couple years later got ill with something else and spent a whole year being healed.
-The last session, a ripped sternum then cancer, took away another three years of her healthy life.
+A couple years later she got ill with something else and spent a whole year being healed.
+Then she ripped her sternum, followed by cancer.
 Same for me.
-Four years into our trip I did my back in, so badly I couldn’t walk or carry anything, and the treatment is still ongoing for that ten years later.
-Two years after that I had a hernia on the same side, which for lack of an alternative practitioner required conventional surgery.
+Four years into our trip I had a hernia of my spine, so bad I couldn’t walk or carry anything.
+Two years later an inguinal hernia, which for lack of an alternative practitioner required conventional surgery.
 Both of mine were definitely stress-related.

 To be totally honest (and that is what this site is all about) I had no luck whatsoever with these, although the RESCUE remedy has always worked every time when used on our cats.
 I even bought the books, which Dr Edward Bach wrote specifically to enable anyone to treat themselves: THE TWELVE HEALERS (ISBN 0-85207-01-1) and HEAL THYSELF (ISBN 0-85207-301-1).